 7.6.2.2.1 High level description

 In this solution, the device authentication is proposed to work in conjunction with the standard EPS AKA access authentication.
 The solution assumes that the device has been provisioned with a device_root_key that can be used to send encrypted traffic to the device and that is uniquely associated to the device_identity.
 The device_identity is assumed to be the IMEI of the device.
 The device_root_key is a public key of the device certificate.
 The associated private key(s) of the device are stored securely in the device.
 In the following descriptions, the device_credentials are either the device certificate or a pointer to it (e.g., device_identity).
 In the latter case, the pointer allows the network to identify the public key.
+This public/private key pair and certificate is in addition to any that the Relay Node may use for signing.

 The device_credentials allow an network entity to form the device_challenge (see below) and to check the revocation status of the device (e.g., check whether the device credentials have been compromised).
 It is further assumed that a secure part of the device stores the sensitive device keys such as the private key associated with the certificate.
 Furthermore, it is assumed that the secure part of the relay node performs all cryptographic operations that make use of these sensitive keys.